Blog article

 Identity verification vs. email verification: what is the difference?

-Email verification asks whether a mailbox may accept mail.
-Identity verification asks whether a real person appears to exist behind the address.
+Email verification checks if a mailbox accepts mail.
+Identity verification confirms whether a real work identity exists behind the address.
+Learn when each matters.

 Hook